-Is My Roof Good for Solar?
+Is My House Good for Solar?

 Having a wide open roof, or a perfectly south-facing house, isn’t always enough to make your property a good solar prospect.

+Is my house good for solar?
 Wondering if your roof makes the grade?
 Which direction your roof should face?
 If solar panels can be installed on a flat roof?
 What about a metal roof?
 And does roof pitch matter for solar?

 If your questions aren’t answered in this video, contact us to get a FREE Solar roof evaluation.